 How To Make a Jigsaw Guide and Crosscut Jig

-If you only have a jigsaw in your workshop and you want to make straight cuts or crosscuts, this jigsaw guide will help you do so.
+If you only have a jigsaw in your workshop and want to make clean, accurate straight cuts or 90-degree crosscuts, this simple jigsaw guide and crosscut jig will make a big difference.

 Table of Contents